 The BioAg Alliance

-Additionally, the company has announced a long-term strategic alliance with Novozymes to transform research and commercialization of environmentally friendly microbial products that will provide a new platform of solutions for growers around the world.
-Learn more about the Monsanto-Novozymes alliance and ag biologicals in the graphics below:
+Additionally, the company has announced a long-term strategic alliance with Novozymes in December 2013 to transform research and commercialization of environmentally friendly microbial products that will provide a new platform of solutions for growers around the world.
+In 2014, the companies conducted research across 170,000 field trial plots in 70 locations throughout the United States, and the companies expect to more than double the number of research field plots next season.
+Learn more about the Monsanto-Novozymes alliance and ag biologicals in the graphic and videos below: